agile-ts/documentation/docs/packages/core/features/collection/Introduction.md

 <br/>

 #### `defaultGroupKey`
-The defaultGroupKey is used to define the name/key of the default Group.
+The defaultGroupKey describes the name/key of the default Group.
 The default Group represents all Items of the Collection.
-By default, what a wonder is it `default`.
+By default, its is `default`.
 ```ts
 const MY_COLLECTION = App.createCollection({
     defaultGroupKey: "allItemsOfCollection"